Infinite Destinies

 "Infinite Destinies" is a 2021 storyline published by Marvel Comics.
-It deals with Spider-Man, the Avengers, Black Cat, and Miles Morales dealing with individuals who have acquired the Infinity Gems.
+It deals with Spider-Man, the Avengers, Black Cat, and Miles Morales dealing with individuals who have acquired the Infinity Stones.
 The crossover event received mixed reviews from critics who criticized the inconsistent art and underwhelming endings.

 Publication history

-On March 18, 2020 Marvel Comics that it will be releasing Infinite Destinies, a story where the heroes meet new heroes and villains who acquire the Infinity Gems that will shake up the Marvel Universe.
+On March 18, 2020 Marvel Comics that it would be releasing Infinite Destinies, a story where the heroes meet new heroes and villains who acquire the Infinity Stones that will shake up the Marvel Universe.
 However, due to the COVID-19 pandemic, the event was delayed for a full year.